gorioli/TestWebpack/README.md

 ---------

         $ npm install
-This will install all project dependencies (modules) declared in package.json file under _node_modules_ folder in the current project folder.
+This will install all project dependencies (modules) under _node_modules_ folder which were declared in package.json file.

 ##### Step 4: Compiling and building
 ----------